frconor-ebook/meditations/_posts/2025-11-17-pray-for-the-dead.md

 "Oh God, you are my God," we're told in the Psalms, "I seek you, my soul thirsts for you; my flesh faints for you, as in a dry and weary land where no water is" (Ps.
 63:1).

 "My soul thirsts for God, for the living God.
 When shall I come and behold the face of God?"
 (Ps.
 42:2).
-You can imagine that these inspired words summarize the continual prayer of the holy souls in Purgatory.
+We can imagine that these inspired words summarize the continual prayer of the holy souls in Purgatory.

 Sins involve a double disorder.
 First of all, they\'re an offense against God.
 They make the soul his enemy.
 And in the case of mortal sin, the soul makes a radical choice contrary to its final end.
 Mortal sin merits eternal separation from God.